|Juvenile Arrest Rate Trends

 - For white and American Indian juveniles, arrest rates for driving under the influence declined by more than half between 1980 and 1994.
-After a brief period of growth, rates for white youth fell again to its lowest point in the 32-year period, while American Indian youth experienced a modest increase between 2010 and 2011.
-By 2011, the white rate was 71% below its 1980 level and the American Indian rate was 75% below its 1980 level.
+After a brief period of growth, the rate for both groups fell in 2012 to their lowest point in the 33-year period.
+By 2012, the white rate was 73% below its 1980 level and the American Indian rate was 80% below its 1980 level.

-- Compared to whites and American Indians, trends for black and Asian juveniles showed greater stability over the 32-year period, and arrest rates for these youth were also at their lowest levels since 1980.
+- Compared to whites and American Indians, trends for black and Asian juveniles showed greater stability over the 33-year period.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: